stephen-bunn/file-config/docs/source/getting-started.rst

 ~~~~~~~~~~~~~~~~~~~

 In some cases you might need to do string validation based on some regular expression.
-Since there is no decent builtin way to specify a pattern as a type you must use the custom :func:`file_config.Regex` method to specify the regular expression to validate against.
+Since there is no decent builtin way to specify a pattern as a type you must use the custom :func:`Regex <file_config.schema_builder.Regex>` method to specify the regular expression to validate against.

 .. code-block:: python